Executors

 Spouses / Civil Partners and Children

 Spouses/ Civil Partners and children are normally the immediate beneficiaries of Wills.
-By law, where there is a Will, a Spouse/Civil Partner has the legal right to half of the Estate in question if there are no children.
-If there are children, then the Spouse/Civil Partner has a legal right to a one-third share of the Estate.
-It is up to the Spouse/Civil Partner to choose to claim this legal right or what is set out in the Will if different.
+By law, with a Will and no children, a Spouse/Civil Partner can claim half of the Estate.
+If children exist, they’re entitled to a one-third share.
+The Spouse/Civil Partner can choose this legal right or the Will’s provision if different.

 There is one exception to the strict line of entitlement which flows from the Rules of Intestacy which applies only in the case of the death of a Civil Partner whereby the natural child of a deceased Civil Partner can apply to the Court to enlarge their share on intestacy.
 This is known as a Section 67A(3) Application and more information is contained in Contesting a Will or Estate.

 If children (under 18 years of age) are beneficiaries of a Will, then Trustees should be appointed to handle the benefit until the child has reached adulthood.
 Trustees are essentially persons who will hold the minor children’s inheritance for them until they come of age.
 During this time, the Trustees must use the inheritance for the benefit of the children.
-Provision can also be made for the care and guardianship of your children.
-You may wish to see them being reared by a close relative.
+You can also make provisions for your children’s care and guardianship.
+You might want a close relative to rear them.

 Changing your Will